 Attacks on Ethiopian Symbols and Christianity

-Critics further argue that the rhetoric goes beyond policy disagreements and becomes an attack on Ethiopian civilizational symbols.
-Menelik the Second, Ethiopian Orthodox Christianity, Amhara historical identity, Ethiopian nationalism, and Adwa era memory are repeatedly treated as oppressive, outdated, or dangerous.
+The rhetoric extends beyond policy disagreement and becomes a critique of core Ethiopian civilizational symbols.
+Figures such as Menelik II, Ethiopian Orthodox Christianity, Amhara historical identity, Ethiopian nationalism, and the memory of the Adwa era are, in this so called “revolutionary” view, are frequently portrayed as oppressive, outdated, or inherently problematic.

 The Elections Contradiction